-- Fold the wheelchair, see chapter 8.3.1 Folding and unfolding the wheelchair, page 51. - 2.
-Always lift the wheelchair by gripping the frame at points (A).
+- 1. Fold the wheelchair, see chapter 8.3.1 Folding and Unfolding the Wheelchair, page 51. - 2.
+Always lift the wheelchair by gripping the frame at points (a) in order to keep it perfectly folded.

-8.3 Disassembling the wheelchair for transport
+8.3 Disassembling the Wheelchair for Transport